PAIRLABS/InfoExchange/2018-11-30 simple log.md

 1. ## to do list

-   1. understand how to transform depthimage to laserscan, Andy gogo.
+   1. understand how to transform depthimage to laserscan, Andy let's gogo.

       > http://wiki.ros.org/depthimage_to_laserscan